-- This aligns with the views of the EDPB that solely automated decision making including profiling which produces legal or similar effects should not be used for children and the exceptions to the rule against this form of processing should not be relied on in relation to processing children's data other than limited circumstances such as where it is necessary to protect their welfare.
-See Guidelines on Automated Individual Decision-Making and Profiling for the Purposes of Regulation 2016/679 (2018), page 28 - See EDPB Guidelines on Data Protection Impact Assessment (DPIA) and determining whether processing is "likely to result in a high risk" for the purposes of Regulation 2016/679, wp248rev.01 - 88 "Data concerning vulnerable data subjects (recital 75): the processing of this type of data is a criterion because of the increased power imbalance between the data subjects and the data controller, meaning the individuals may be unable to easily consent to, or oppose, the processing of their data, or exercise their rights.
+106 See EDPB Guidelines on Automated individual decision-making and Profiling for the purposes of Regulation 2016/679, wp251rev.01, p28

+107 See EDPB Guidelines on Data Protection Impact Assessment (DPIA) and determining whether processing is "likely to result in a high risk" for the purposes of Regulation 2016/679, wp248rev.01

+108 "Data concerning vulnerable data subjects (recital 75): the processing of this type of data is a criterion because of the increased power imbalance between the data subjects and the data controller, meaning the individuals may be unable to easily consent to, or oppose, the processing of their data, or exercise their rights.
 Vulnerable data subjects may include children (they can be considered as not able to knowingly and thoughtfully oppose or consent to the processing of their data)".
-(Paragraph 7, page 10) - 89 For more information please see:
+(Paragraph 7, page 10)

+109 For more information please see: